NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 A standalone Python library and interactive design tool for generating complex, scientifically-grounded worlds.
 Designed from the ground up for modularity, performance, and realism, this package allows developers to seamlessly integrate a powerful world-generation engine into any Python-based simulation, game, or project.

-The core philosophy is to create a data-first engine that produces emergent, believable climate systems based on interconnected physical principles, rather than disconnected layers of noise.
-The new interactive editor allows for rapid iteration and design before committing to a final, high-performance "baked" world.
+The core philosophy is to create a data-first engine that produces emergent, believable climate systems based on interconnected physical principles.
+The world now features a dynamic climate model with **prevailing winds**, **rain shadows**, and **climate-driven biomes**, creating realistic deserts and varied grasslands.
+The interactive editor allows for rapid iteration and design before committing to a final, high-performance "baked" world.

 ## Table of Contents